AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 - Can you make everything open.  e.g. your group website contains this reference information, so it also serves as an advertisement?

+.. admonition:: Suggestions

    Suggestion: make sure you keep your group's internal operating information organized - however makes sense for you.